Will you support Anthropology through the creation of an award or scholarship?

-The Department is hoping to enhance each of the following scholarships in order to greatly increase funds available for student aid, and thus enhance the Department’s ability to attract the very best scholars from across Canada and internationally.
+The Department hopes to enhance each of the following scholarships in order to greatly increase funds available for student aid, and thus enhance the Department’s ability to attract the very best scholars from across Canada and internationally.

-For further information about making a donation, please contact the Office of Advancement at 416-978-0811 or email@example.com.
+For more information about making a donation, please contact the Office of Advancement at 416-978-0811 or email@example.com.

 Charitable reg.
 BN 108162330-RR0001 ** A receipt for income tax purposes will be issued for all donations